Find minimum of unconstrained multivariable function using derivative-free method

 | 'fminsearch' | |

-| Options structure created using optimset |
+| Options structure created using optimset | |

 Function Arguments contains

-general descriptions of arguments returned by fminsearch
+general descriptions of arguments returned by fminsearch.

-This section provides function-specific details for exitflag
+This section provides function-specific details for exitflag and output:

 | Integer identifying the